• Skip to main content

 When you first start out learning to sing, you don’t know what is most important to work on.

-But if you have a limited budget (and who doesn’t), you’re better off saving your money and getting a comprehensive course instead.
+But if you have a limited budget (and who doesn’t), save some money and get a comprehensive course instead.

 We reviewed the best vocal courses online.
 Start there and get a coach later, once you’ve got the fundamentals down.